-Trout sector has taken DEA to court on the draft regulations published which impacts other species such as Sturgeon
+- Trout sector has taken DEA to court on the draft regulations published which impacts other species such as Sturgeon - Nile tilapia mapping needs to be conducted to finalize the SEA.

 INITIATIVE 3: INTERDEPARTMENTAL AUTHORISATIONS COMMITTEE

 Working group established since September 2015.
 Streamlining authorisations: